jlmelville/smallvis/docs/pacmap.md

 ## Changelog

+* January 14 2022
+  * Hubness and neighbor overlap measures needed recalculating because of three mistakes I made calculating the local scaling:
+  * I included the "self" neighbor when counting neighbors.
+PaCMAP ignores it, so when it says to average over the 4th-6th nearest neighbors, if an observation is considered a neighbor of itself (e.g. the UMAP Python implementation does this), then you actually want the 5th-7th neighbors.
+  * For consistency with PaCMAP, I decided to only look in the 65 nearest neighbors for the scaled neighbors, even though I had calculated 150.
+  * The scaled distances weren't squared.
 * January 11 2022
   * Add a note to mention that counts of near neighbors exclude the "self" neighbor.